Learning theories: Behaviourism and Ecological Psychology.

 In this episode of the River Tiger podcast, I’m thrilled to welcome Dr. Rebecca Williams, a consultant clinical psychologist and climbing coach I have known for a long time.
 I’ve been eager to get her on the podcast for some time to discuss her insights into fear management and its role in adventure and equestrian sports, which I believe is such an important topic for athletes everywhere.

 As Rebecca introduced herself, I was fascinated to hear about her background in clinical psychology—nearly 25 years in the field—and how her passion for climbing intertwined with her work.
-It’s interesting because she started out focusing on the technical aspects of climbing, but it quickly became clear to her that the mental side was where she could make a significant impact.
-I could totally relate to her journey, as I’ve seen first-hand how anxiety and self-doubt can hinder performance, whether in climbing, paddling, horse riding, or any high-risk sport.
+Rebecca admitted that she started out focusing on the technical aspects of climbing, but it quickly became clear to her that the mental side was where she could make a significant impact.
+I could relate to her journey, as I’ve seen first-hand how anxiety and self-doubt can hinder performance, mine and those I coach, whether in climbing, paddling, horse riding, or any high-risk sport.

-We began by diving into this common misconception that fear and confidence are two sides of the same coin.
+We began by diving into the common misconception that fear and confidence are two sides of the same coin.
 Rebecca pointed out that many people think if you just eliminate fear, you’ll automatically feel more confident.
 But she clarified, “Fear is a natural and necessary emotion.
 We need it for our survival.”
 This really struck a chord with me.
-I’ve often seen many people try to push through fear without addressing it, thinking that sheer willpower would make it go away.
-But Rebecca emphasised that recognising and managing fear is crucial—and it’s not about ignoring it.
+I’ve often seen many people try to push through fear without addressing it, thinking that sheer willpower or meditation and other cognitive exercises, would make it go away.
+But Rebecca emphasised that recognising and managing fear is crucial, it’s not about ignoring it.

 We also discussed the challenges that come with significant life changes, like puberty and menopause.
 Rebecca framed it beautifully, pointing out that learning and skill development isn’t a linear path.
 Sometimes you feel like you take two steps forward and three steps back.
 Her perspective reminded me of how important it is to have patience with ourselves in this journey.

-We chatted about “falling practice,” a common recommendation in climbing.
+We chatted about falling practice, a common recommendation in climbing.
 It was interesting to hear Rebecca challenge the idea that simply practicing falling is the solution to overcoming fear of falls.
-She suggested focusing on how to land safely instead, framing it as “landing practice.”
-This suggested how having a psychologically safe environment is critical for athletes and participants.
+She suggested focusing on how to land safely instead, framing it as landing practice.
+This suggested how having a physical and psychologically safe environment is critical for athletes and participants.
 There’s a fine balance between learning the physical skills and addressing the emotional aspects tied to fear.

 To listen to the full conversation click here https://www.buzzsprout.com/1975020/15695564